todo-make-username/php-data-object-utilities/README.md

 # PHP8 Object Helpers
 PHP8 helpers for hydrating and validating objects from arrays using PHP reflection and attributes.

 **Message from the Author:** This library is fully functional and stable.
-Is only in the `alpha` state while I add features.
-If an feature request is made in Github Issues, not by me, to move it to v1.0.0, I'll finish my current task then move that to v1.0.0 for everyone.
+It is only in the `alpha` state while I add features.
+If a feature request is made in Github Issues, not by me, to move it to v1.0.0, I'll finish my current task then move that to v1.0.0 for everyone.
 Enjoy!

 [Report Bug](https://github.com/todo-make-username/php-object-helpers/issues)
 ·